 Wizard Setup

-For users who prefer a guided setup process, the firmware includes a setup wizard.
-This wizard walks users through the initial configuration steps, including setting up SSIDs, security options, and basic network settings.
-This feature is particularly useful for those who may be setting up an access point for the first time.
+The firmware comes with a wizard for the setup process that is preferred by some users.
+This wizard guides users through the initial configuration steps, which include the setting of SSIDs, security options, and basic network settings.
+The feature is very beneficial for users who might be configuring an access point for the first time.

 Advanced Settings